19th/lightbot-hoc-flash/README.md

 # Lightbot Hour Of Code Flash version with Ruffle emulator

 Attempt to make simple page to run Lightbot Hour of Code version with Ruffle emulator

+I'm not the owner of brand or code of Lightbot, nor somehow realted to brand or company.
+I just republished it to Github, so it would be available to my students and other students accross the world because I still see big value in it's genious and simplicity.